isclub/flask-was/README.md

-# was
+# Flask-was
-🎨 Deploy applications on one command line
+🎨 The API extension of the flask is very comfortable and good